 - UMAP Student Exchange Application Forms are used for students who apply to UMAP Exchange Programs.
 These forms can be used both for incoming and outgoing students.
 Students are required to fill out items in the form and submit them to their Home University Coordinators, who connect nominated students to UMAP IS.
 After the introduction of USCO System mentioned above, the use of the UMAP Student Application Forms will be phased out.

 33. UMAP Study Plan

-- Students as well as each university/institution are encouraged to use this form when they submit their study plan to their host university/institution after their acceptance.
-You are able to see the form included in UCTS Users’ Guide at the UMAP Website
+- Students as well as each university/institution are encouraged to use this form when they submit their study plan to their Host University/Institution after their acceptance.
+You are able to see the form included in UCTS Users’ Guide on our website.

 34. UMAP Research Net (URN)

-- UMAP Research Net (URN) promotes the mobility of academic faculty, researchers and students through the establishment of research networks—groups of two or more researchers from UMAP Pledged Institutions who share common research interests.
+- URN promotes the mobility of academic faculty, researchers and students through the establishment of research networks—groups of 2 or more researchers from UMAP Pledged Institutions who share common research interests.
 URN calls for proposals from research networks.
 All submitted proposals will be reviewed by an international panel of reviewers, and UMAP will select the proposals based on their significance, timelines, and relevance to the goals of UMAP.
 Selected research projects will be funded by UMAP and the selection of projects will be performed biennially.
 Only Pledged Universities/Institutions of Full Member Country/Territory are eligible to apply for URN.